donkirkby/live-py-plugin/CONTRIBUTING.md

 ### Browser Tutorials
 To write a tutorial page, just add a markdown file somewhere under the `docs` folder, and include `is_react: True` in the front matter.

+    ---
+    title: Live Python in the Browser
+    layout: react
+    is_react: True
+    hero_image: ../images/some_topic.jpg
+    image: /images/some_topic.jpg
+    modules: numpy, pillow
+    ---

+The title just sets the title header, and the React settings turn on the tutorial features.
+The images are a little more tricky. `hero_image` is the image at the top of the page, and its path is relative to the page address.
+`image` is the preview image for social media posts, and it's relative to the site's home page. `modules` lets you load optional Python modules for the page.
+Some available modules are Matplotlib, Pillow, and Numpy.

-A plain code block will just be displayed with a live coding display next to it.
+Within a tutorial page, a plain code block will just be displayed with a live coding display next to it.
 However, there are extra features you can include.

 * **Goal code** - If you include a `### Goal ###` section in the code block, it will be executed and compared to the user's code.